-I was born in Montvale N.J. and moved to Georgia when I was about 10 years old in 1978 with my 3 siblings and parents.
-We lived in Sandy Springs and I attended North Springs High School.
-I went to work full time for Kroger when I graduated and worked also part-time for the original owner of the practice and came on full time in 1989.
+I was born in Montvale N.J. and moved to Georgia when I was about 10 years old in 1978.
+After I graduated high school, I started working part-time for the original owner of the practice and came on full-time in 1989.

 I truly love all animals and have had pets of my own that came to this practice.
 I've always enjoyed the atmosphere here as well as the people.
 One of my favorite things about working here and with the animals, is that I learn something new every day even after all these years and I very much enjoy the pets and their families.

 Even though it sounds super cheesy, I knew the first day I came to work here that this was the job for me.
 It all just felt so right.